 Step 5: Review Policies

 These inventory cycle counting methods are intended to be a guide.
-However, every business operates differently so make any adjustments necessary to be efficient as possible.
+However, every business operates differently so make any adjustments necessary to be as efficient as possible.

 Step 6: Update Your Records